Just-in-time provisioning

 OIDC SSO can be configured for JIT user creation, as the necessary properties should already be configured as part of the claims.

-Since JIT group provisioning does not provide the full configuration of groups or assign access control, you can use the REST APIs to create, edit, and synchronize groups with the embedding application.
+JIT provisioning of groups does not provide the full configuration of groups or assign access control.
+You can use the REST APIs to create, edit, and synchronize groups with the embedding application.
+For more information about group privileges, see user and group privileges.

-For example, you could use the REST API v1 or REST API v2.0 group endpoints to implement ThoughtSpot groups that are intended for use in Row Level Security (RLS) rules.
+REST API calls other than token requests must be performed using a ThoughtSpot user account with the appropriate level of administrative privileges.
+For example, you could use REST API v2.0 or the REST API v1 group endpoints to implement ThoughtSpot groups that are intended for use in Row Level Security (RLS) rules.
 For these groups, the group name must match exactly with a value in a column in the data warehouse, so the name of the group itself serves as a data entitlement.
-You could adjust the flow described in the preceding section to create any group for RLS that did not already exist and assign it to the user, which would bring the process closer to a Role-based access control (RBAC) or Attribute-based access control (ABAC) pattern.
+For more information, see Attribute-based access control.